Right to Information

 You may apply for a fee waiver if:

-- you can provide evidence of financial hardship;
+- impecunious applicant (you can provide evidence of financial hardship);

-- you are able to provide evidence showing that the information sought is intended to be used for a purpose that is of general public interest or benefit.
+- you are able to provide evidence showing that the information sought is intended to be used for a purpose that is of general public interest or benefit; or

 Please note: search thoroughly for the information before you make a formal application.
 If the information is found to be freely available, the Application for Assessed Disclosure may be refused and the application fee will not be returned.